free-doughnuts/scripts_goodies/README.md

 #

+# How to use scripts_goodies ?
+1. Git clone or copy the desired code
+2. Make the file executible by `chmod +x` The_Script_File.sh
+3. Launch the script by the command ./The_Script_File.sh
+4. Take a bite from your donut and a little sip from you coffee 🍩 ☕

+#

 > [!TIP]
 >
 > > You can take out some of the line within the scripts, and use it as an Alias as well